D1gita7Duck/meowsic/readme.md

 -ability for users to delete songs and metadata they dont need anymore
 -import songs from spotify playlist to liked songs [DONE]
 -Discover page with curated playlists with top songs and mood songs etc
--Import spotify playlist into new playlist
+-Import spotify playlist into new playlist  [DONE] -Add a button to import all songs from playlist into queue [DONE] -Shuffle songs in queue

 Version 1.5:
 -everything in 1.0 and more